7th Royal Lancashire Militia (Rifles): Commanders

-Uniforms & Insignia
+Uniforms and insignia

 The uniform of the 7th RLM was Rifle green with black facings in the style of the Rifle Brigade.
 The badge on the officers' pouch belt was a silver Maltese cross surmounted by a crown; in the centre of the cross was the number 'VII' between the strings of a bugle horn.
 The ORs' Forage cap badge of 1874–81 had a shield displaying a lion beneath a Fleur-de-lis; suspended from the shield was a bugle horn with a rose between the strings; above and round the shield was a scroll bearing the title 'VII Royal Lancashire Militia'.

 When the 7th RLM joined the Lancashire Fusiliers in 1881, it adopted that regiment's scarlet uniform with white facings and its insignia.